LINC Library Innovation Center is a 62,000 square foot building that represents the next iteration of the High Plains Library District.

 LINC is short for (Library Innovation Center) and represents the next iteration of the High Plains Library District.
-It’s a place where children to adults will see creativity and possibility come to life.
+It’s a place where children to adults see creativity and possibility come to life.

 This ever-evolving project will adapt to the changing needs of the community.